 So I am quite keen on the minimalist decor, and the old gas fire was somewhat of an eyesore.
 We had the old gas fire removed and a new electric wall-mounted fire installed, which updated the look, had very clean lines, and gave a more modern vibe.

 Classically chic bar design

-The older movie stars poster of Marilyn Monroe, Audrey Hepburn etc were on the walls where you entered the room.
-As you travelled further towards the TV the posters became more recent with The Matrix and Pirates of the Caribbean.
-I have a soft spot for Jack Sparrow so I was quite happy to have him hanging on the wall.
+The older movie stars’ posters of Marilyn Monroe, Audrey Hepburn, etc were on the walls where you entered the room.
+As you traveled further towards the TV, the posters became more recent with The Matrix and Pirates of the Caribbean.
+I have a soft spot for Jack Sparrow, so I was quite happy to have him hanging on the wall.